By Eric Johnson

 “invited Dunn to bring the Osmonds to St. Louis for a Mormon Night at a (St. Louis) Cardinals baseball game at Busch Stadium.
 Because Dunn had played for the Cardinals, Olsen thought it would be a nice surprise to present Dunn a plaque inscribed with the years he played, in front of thousands of fans.
 So Olsen had missionaries go to the Cardinals’ vast baseball library to get that information.
 To the missionaries’ amazement, the librarian could not find a trace of Dunn pitching for the major league team or for any of its multiple farm clubs.
 The plaque idea was quietly dropped, but the word got out” (220).

 Was the church’s complicity a result of Dunn being a popular speaker who garnered the attention of the LDS people?
-Was it because confronting one of their own would have caused embarrassment for the LDS leadership?
+Was it because confronting one of their own would have caused embarrassment to the LDS leadership?
 Whatever the reason for letting the lies slide, Paul H. Dunn did not receive any discipline for his made-up heroic baseball stories during the entire three decades serving as a Seventy, including as a member of the Presidency of the Seventy from 1976 to 1980.

 A War Hero?

 “It was just 21 years ago on another Easter morning when a great armada of ships assembled in the bay off the island of Okinawa.
 And on that Easter morn as I looked upon the faces of those who were to take the beach, one of the great, great questions of all the ages seemed again to be registered by those men.
-“What hope is there in the future?”
+‘What hope is there in the future?’

 The answer came to me, I believe, in the midst of one of my darkest hours.
 As I pushed ashore with my buddies, I crawled a few feet into the sand, and there I found a young soldier in the last moment of this life.
 I didn’t know his name, nor could I tell you to which faith he belonged.
 As I tried to give him a little bit of comfort, his last words were these: ‘Out of this filth, death, destruction, will come a new world and a new way of life.’